University of Texas School of Public Health Policies and Procedures

 Academic Advisement Policy

-Students pursuing the MPH should seek advisement from the MPH Director or faculty advisor so that they may be assisted in creating a plan of study for degree completion, considering the impact of previous coursework, current semester credit hours attempted, and total allowable semester credit hours for degree attainment.
+Students pursuing the M.P.H. should seek advisement from the M.P.H. director or faculty advisor so that they may be assisted in creating a plan for degree completion, considering the impact of previous coursework, current semester credit hours attempted, and total allowable semester credit hours for the attainment of the degree.
 If receiving financial aid, students should seek advisement from the Office of Financial Aid and, where necessary, the Office of Veteran Services, which have separate limits for funded credit hours.

 Transfer of Credit Policy

 Students may transfer up to 9 semester hours from CEPH-accredited programs.
 Transfer credits from other regionally accredited institutions may also be accepted with the approval of UTSPHSA.
-However, the transfer must occur within five years of completing such coursework or prior to enrolling if the transfer course is a prerequisite.
+However, they must do so within five years of completing such coursework or prior to enrolling if the transfer course is a prerequisite.
 Credit for coursework from regionally accredited institutions may be transferred, provided that the student submits a Course Waiver/Substitution Request Form available in the Office of the University Registrar.
-Students must follow this procedure for UTHSA courses and those completed elsewhere.
-The transfer of credit is subject to approval by the MPH Director.
+Students must follow this procedure for UT Health San Antonio courses and those completed elsewhere.
+The transfer of credit is subject to approval by the M.P.H. director.

 Grading Policy